migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-03 Wed: currently still working, will update progress by 11pm

 2024-07-02 Tue: Deployed production build of gmx-interface (first to cloudflare but isn't compatible with 1.country so moved to netlify.)
 Worked on updating the interface to integrate keepers API for price feed.

 2024-07-01 Mon: Debugging issues regarding to setting DNS and CNAME configurations for rh.country (will come back to this later since I need account access to cloudflare).
 Further looking through the keeper service API to update GMX interface replica.